 His remarks earned immediate and widespread mockery.
 The consensus was that they amounted to little more than garbled nonsense.
 Yet the reality – however hard it might have been to believe at the time – is that, at least deep down, he knew what he was talking about.

-We can think of it as representing a complete blank or an area of enormous uncertainty.
-This might relate to decisions, their impacts and the all-round likelihood of success.
+It can represent a complete blank or an area of enormous uncertainty.
+This might relate to decisions, their impacts, and the overall likelihood of success.
 Where should we spend money?
 Which products should we develop?
 Which markets should we target?

-The critical question when it comes to unknown unknowns such as these is basically this.
-What approaches to business growth can an organisation take while exposing itself to the lowest risk of failure?
+The critical question when it comes to unknown unknowns such as these is: What approaches to business growth can an organisation take while exposing itself to the lowest risk of failure?
 Below are three approaches to growth, each entailing a different level of risk.

 1. Gut feeling and good fortune